 Ayn Rand’s despicable character Wesley Mouch (weasly mooch) from Atlas Shrugged is a pretty good example of a name that sounds like an epithet.

 Let’s make up a phonetic name that fits a character.
 What if we had a coach who gambled on his basketball team?
-Well, it’s about winning and losing, and it doesn’t matter which if you can make money betting either way.
+Well, it’s about winning and losing, and it doesn’t matter if you can make money betting either way.
 Winning, Winton, Win, Lose, Fail, Failer.

 How about Winton Fayhler (win failer)?